 YOUNG-HAE CHANG

-Honeymoon in Beppu was commissioned by Beppu Project NPO.
-It is part of the inaugural Beppu Contemporary Art Festival: Mixed Bathing World Triennale in Oita, Japan.
-The project was produced by Jun’ya Yamaide and directed by Serizawa Takashi and Keith Whittle, who served as the advisor and assistant director.
+Honeymoon in Beppu was commissioned by Beppu Project NPO as part of the Beppu Contemporary Art Festival: Mixed Bathing World Triennale.
+The project was produced by Jun’ya Yamaide and directed by Serizawa Takashi, with Keith Whittle serving as advisor and assistant director.